Contents: Removal ↡ Installation ↡

-Pic.
-14.1.
+Fig. 14.1.
 Parking brake parts (left side shown)

-1 brake cylinder
+1 Brake cylinder

 2 Rear hub holder

-3 Parking brake pads
+3 Parking brake shoes

 4 Regulator pin

-5 Knurled adjusting ring
+5 Knurled adjustment ring

 6 Regulator body

-7 Mounting spring
+7 Fastening spring

-8 Cable bolt
+8 Cable mounting bolt

 12 Upper return spring